[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 Display Your Online Reading List in Canvas

-The option that automatically links to the relevant online reading list, appears in the Course menu under Reading List.
-It uses the unique module code to identify match the course to the correct list, although as a tutor you should visit the link to confirm this match before it gets set up for your students.
+The option that automatically links to the relevant online reading list, appears in the Module menu under Reading List.
+It uses the unique module code to identify match the module to the correct list, although as a tutor you should visit the link to confirm this match before it gets set up for your students.

 Having clicked Reading List (1), you can check the module code/title is correct(2) (you may first need to confirm your login).
 If it’s not right, or you need to link to a different list, you can type in the required module code/title to search for and select it (3).